turingschool/curriculum/source/projects/scribblr.markdown

 ### Migrate

-We need to run the pending database migrations so that we have the appropriate tabels and columns in our application.
+We need to run the pending database migrations so that we have the appropriate tables and columns in our application.

 {% terminal %}
  rake db:migrate